Calculates the grade you need on the final to earn a specific grade for the course.

 Ah, you need a weighted grade calculator.
 This takes all of your grades and calculates a weighted average of the grades you earned for the quarter.
 Your Final Grade represents a piece of this average (usually 25% to 50%, but this may vary by school).
 Here is a weighted grade calculator that can help you work through the math.

 The finals calculator can't help you with this one.
-You need to add up the point values for your letter grades and average them.
+You need a GPA calculator to solve for this.
+To calculate your GPA, you need to add up the grade point values for each letter grade and average them.
 Assign a point value to each grade.
 A is usually worth 4.
 A B grade is worth 3.
 A C grade is worth 2.
 Check with the rules of your school for anything less than that.
+The result of this calculation is often referred to as your grade point average.

 It is also not uncommon for the semester average grade to be calculated as a weighted average, weighted by the credit hours for each course.
 So intensive or advanced courses with more class times (the 1.5 credit course) will count for a greater share of the semester average.
 You may also find that certain electives are excluded or graded on a pass-fail basis.